 “It is never too late to go back to school, no matter what age,” she said with a smile.

-In 2012, Alene received her hard-earned associate’s degree in Human Services from MxCC.
-She then graduated magna cum laude from the University of Bridgeport with a BS in Human Services.
+In 2012, Alene received her hard-earned associate in human services from Middlesex.
+She then graduated magna cum laude from the University of Bridgeport with a B.S. in human services.